Music of Brittany: Veuze

 The veuze has a chanter of conical bore fitted with a double reed and a drone fitted with one reed, both attached to a mouth-inflated bag.
-Its sound and design is similar to Flemish pipes and Galician gaita.
+Its sound and design are similar to Flemish pipes and Galician gaita.
 In the 20th century, the term veuze came to be applied to the diatonic accordion, which had been recently imported, and the use of the bagpipes declined.
 Though still not common, it has rebounded since the Breton folk revival.